leeandher/SM-App/notes/3 - Writing Functions.md

 What this function does, is take in an **asyncFunction** parameter, and attach the **errorHandler** function to it, following the `(req, res, next)` parameter structure of Express.js.
 The **catchErrors** function, returns a new, nameless, Express response function.
 It does this to gain access to the `req`, `res`, and `next` parameters.

 It passes these along to the _asynchronous function_, running it, but also attaches and passes it to the `.catch` method, containing the _error handler_.
-Now the functions have access to the Express paramaters, and can be declared easily without an ugly try and catch statement.
+Now the functions have access to the Express parameters, and can be declared easily without an ugly try and catch statement.

 In the route declaration, it would look something like this: